 ACT Fluconazole; Apo-Fluconazole; CanesOral; CO Fluconazole; Diflucan; Diflucan injection; Diflucan One; Diflucan PWS; Dom-Fluconazole; Fluconazole Injection; Fluconazole Injection SDZ; Fluconazole Omega; Monicure; Mylan-Fluconazole; Novo-Fluconazole; PHL-Fluconazole; PMS-Fluconazole; PRO-Fluconazole; Riva-Fluconazole; Taro-Fluconazole

-- It is used to treat fungal infections in the mouth.
+- It is used to treat fungal infections.

-- It is used to treat vaginal infections.
+- This drug is used to treat vaginal yeast infections.

 - It may be given to your child for other reasons.
 Talk with the doctor.

 - If your child has an allergy to this drug or any part of this drug.

 - If your child is allergic to any drugs like this one or any other drugs, foods, or other substances.
 Tell the doctor about the allergy and what signs your child had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

 - If your child is taking any of these drugs: Astemizole, cisapride, erythromycin, pimozide, quinidine, terfenadine, or voriconazole.